helpfulrobot/andrelohmann-silverstripe-vimeo-video/README.md

 ## Overview
 this module offes an extended VideoFile Object with automatically upload functionality to your vimeo pro account. the module extends andrelohmann-silverstripe/extendedobjects.

+you need to create an app on https://developer.vimeo.com/apps/new and afterwards request upload for this application (takes up to 5 days) and create an access token

 ## Usage